OFFLINE-GmbH/oc-responsive-images-plugin/README.md

 #### Backend

-In the backend, the FileUpload widget is extended with a simple focus point selector.
+In the backend, the file upload widget is extended with a simple focus point selector.

 To enable this extension simply set `focuspoint: true` to any fileupload widget in your plugin's `fields.yaml`.
-If not specified, the feature is off by default.
+This feature is off by default.

+Once it is enabled you can click on an uploaded image to select the focus point.

 ```yaml
 fields: